Is the Interest on Your Business Loan Tax Deductible?

 Vehicle Expenses

-If you use one or more vehicles for your business, whether that’s for delivering products or visiting clients, all expenses related to the vehicle can be tax deductions as long as you keep track of the mileage.
+If you use one or more vehicles for your business, whether for delivering products or visiting clients, all expenses related to the vehicle can be tax deductions as long as you keep track of the mileage.

 Meal Expenses

-If you take clients (or potential clients) out for a meal to discuss business, these costs may be 50% tax-deductible.
+If you take clients (or potential clients) out for a meal to discuss business, these costs may be 50% tax deductible.
 In order to be eligible, food costs typically need to be reasonable — extravagant meals likely won’t qualify.

 Payroll Tax and Employee Benefits